JoshOrndorff/recipes/text/advanced/runtime-api.md

 So far, nothing we've done is specific to runtime APIs.
 In the coming sections, we will use this helper function in our runtime API's implementation.

 ## Defining the API
-The first step in adding a runtime API to your runtime is defining its interface using a rust trait.
+The first step in adding a runtime API to your runtime is defining its interface using a Rust trait.
 This is done in the `sum-storage/rpc/runtime-api/src/lib.rs` file.
 This file can live anywhere you like, but because it defines an API that is closely related to a particular pallet, it makes sense to include the API definition in the pallet's directory.

 > The `rpc` in the path is not relevant in _this_ recipe, but it is explained in the recipe on [custom RPCs](./custom-rpc.md).

-The code to define the API is quite simple, and looks almost like any old rust trait.
+The code to define the API is quite simple, and looks almost like any old Rust trait.
 The one addition is that it must be placed in the [`decl_runtime_apis!` macro](https://substrate.dev/rustdocs/master/sp_api/macro.decl_runtime_apis.html).
 This macro allows the outer node to query the runtime API at specific blocks.
 Although this runtime API only provides a single function, you may write as many as you like.

 ```rust
 sp_api::decl_runtime_apis! {